vapor/docs/docs/install/linux.md

 # Install on Linux

 To use Vapor, you will need Swift 5.6 or greater.
-This can be installed using the toolchains available on [Swift.org](https://swift.org/download/)
+This can be installed using the CLI tool [Swiftly](https://swift-server.github.io/swiftly/) provided by the Swift Server Workgroup (reccommended), or the toolchains available on [Swift.org](https://swift.org/download/).

 ## Supported Distributions and Versions